 WHEN: February 2022 – July 2022

-The chimeric port city serves as heuristic device for the Caravan Residency Programme.
+The chimeric port city served as heuristic device for the Caravan Residency Programme.
 Alexandria has been shaped by the historic tensions and contested narratives of imperial and emancipatory forces.
 In the 13th century, it emerged as an atypical site of commercial activity and pre-capitalist trade infrastructures set up by European merchants.
 The New Imperialism of the 19th century then incorporated the Eastern Mediterranean into the circuitry of global economy; at that point, Alexandria was administered by the Ottomans, then bombed and occupied by the British.
 The city became a playground for the articulation of utopian imaginaries, hosting anarchists, intellectuals, and renegades from the Arabic-speaking region and the world over to experiment with radical modes of assembly and critique and establish popular theatres and universities, independent presses, and fugitive communes.

-The opportunity to think with and through Alexandria allows us to exercise worldmaking against erasure and towards futurities.
-Worldmaking starts from worlds already at hand: the making is a remaking (Nelson Goodman); The Caravan Residency Programme is thus an invitation to compose, toy with, and re-figure existing parts and elements structuring our every day through a peripatetic format in Alexandria and other cities across Europe and the Mediterranean.
+The opportunity to think with and through Alexandria allowed us to exercise worldmaking against erasure and towards futurities.
+Worldmaking starts from worlds already at hand: the making is a remaking (Nelson Goodman); The Caravan Residency Programme was thus an invitation to compose, toy with, and re-figure existing parts and elements structuring our every day through a peripatetic format in Alexandria and other cities across Europe and the Mediterranean.

 The sixteen participants started the residence in February 2022 with a stay in Biella (Cittadellarte) and a stay in Alexandria (CLUSTER, French Institute).
 The residency was then divided into different paths and, guided by the local social entrepreneurs, participants decided to go to one of the following cities: Athens (Onassis Stegi Foundation), Brussels (Bozar), Marseille (Mucem), and Nicosia (Undo Point).
-All the artists will gather for a final stay in Biella in July 2022 for the production and presentation of the final projects.
+All the artists were gathered for a final stay in Biella in July 2022 for the production and presentation of the final projects.